 A. The Department of Public Works will continue to remove any branches or trees that fall onto the County maintained roadway.
-In all other situations, the property owner is responsible for removing trees, branches, etc. on the owner's property, including any part of the road- way that is not maintained by the County.
+In all other situations, the property owner is responsible for removing branches on the owner's property, including any part of the roadway that is not maintained by the County.